smilewithkhushi/zk-panagram/contracts/README.md

 ## Overview

 Panagram is a competitive guessing game where players submit answers in rounds.
 Each round is managed by the contract owner, and winners are rewarded with NFTs based on their placement.
+The contract uses zero-knowledge proofs for verifying correct answers while preserving privacy.

 ## Game Mechanics